 6. At some point the Application triggers a new DNS request for the Application FQDN.
 The new DNS request could be sent for example if the application client supports OS notifications of the new IP connection.

-7. The DNS Query with the Application FQDN is sent over the new PDU Session and the response is tuned to the PSA2 (see solution Y for further details).
+7. The DNS Query with the Application FQDN is sent over the new PDU Session and the response is tuned to the PSA2 (see solution #10 for further details).

 8. The application traffic starts towards AS#2.